Judge conditions $602 million SAC settlement on appeals court

 Rakoff has argued that public interest is not served by settlements in which there is no admission of what happened.
 Others, however, say that such settlements can often be the only way to get companies to settle fraud cases.

-The CR Intrinsic case relates to the conduct of former portfolio manager Mathew Martoma, who was criminally charged late last year with insider trading in two drug stocks, Elan Corp Plc ELN.I and Wyeth, which is now owned by Pfizer Inc (PFE.N).
+The CR Intrinsic case relates to the conduct of former portfolio manager Mathew Martoma, who was criminally charged late last year with insider trading in two drug stocks, Elan Corp Plc and Wyeth, which is now owned by Pfizer Inc .
 Martoma has pleaded not guilty.

 Another federal judge has already approved a $14 million settlement between the SEC and another SAC Capital unit, Sigma Capital Management.